Scalekit FAST MCP Integration is now live

 Managing sessions in Go

-Once authentication succeeds, you need to manage user sessions securely.
+Once authentication succeeds, and a user is logged in, their session must be managed securely.
 Never store tokens in local storage, as it exposes them to cross-site scripting (XSS) attacks.

 1. Store idToken securely